regenrek/regenrek-blog-11ty/src/posts/2019-06-26-nuxt-leaflet-algolia.md

 ## 5. Use `nuxt` with algolia instantsearch

-Now we are proceed to build our frontend.
+Now we can proceed to build our frontend.
 To use algolia services we need to install some additional libraries.

 ```bash
 yarn add algoliasearch vue-instantsearch instantsearch